AsahiLinux/docs/Feature-Support.md

 This page details currently supported features on all extant Apple Silicon Macs, as well as their upstream status.
 Kernel versions indicate when each feature was upstreamed.
 Versions in parentheses indicate when features currently in review are scheduled/likely to be scheduled for merging upstream.

+Values for feature-completeness are given as a rough indicator of progress only.
+Upstream values are the proportion of _currently supported_ features which are present upstream, not the proportion of _total_ features.

 ## Table of Contents
 - [M1 Series (M1, M1 Pro, M1 Max, M1 Ultra)](#m1-series-soc-features)
   * [M1 device-specific support](#m1-device-specific-support)